 Nemea was not actually a permanently inhabited town, but one of four famous ancient Greek Panhellenic sanctuaries (Olympia, Delphi and Isthmia were the others) where festivals (Games) took place in rotation in the late summer every two years.
 During the classical period all four Games were of an equal importance and the ancient Athenians awarded free meals for life to her citizens who won a crown at any of four games.

 They Nemean Games were established in 573 BC and organised every two years after the model of the Olympic Games with the emphasis on Athletic contests.

 According to the oldest myth, the establishment of the Nemean games is attributed to the death of the prince Opheltes, the infant son of Nemean Priest King Lykourgos and Eurydike.

 When Opheltes was born, the King consulted the Pythian oracle of Delphi on how to ensure the well-being of his new son.
-The Pythian oracle responded that the baby must not touch the ground until he had learned to walk.
-Whilst walking through a meadow with the baby, the nursemaid, entrusted by the king to look after his son, was approached by the “Seven champions marching against Thebes” asking her for something to quench their thirst.
+The Pythian oracle responded that the baby must not touch the ground until he was capable of walking.
+The nursemaid, entrusted by the king to look after his son, was walking through a meadow with the Royal baby when she was approached by the “Seven champions marching against Thebes” asking her for something to quench their thirst.

 The nursemaid placed the infant down momentarily on a bed of wild celery to fetch them water from a nearby stream.
 Tragically, a snake that lay concealed in the celery, killed the baby prince.
 The “Seven Against Thebes” took this death as a bad omen (which it turned out to be) for their own mission and renamed the baby Archemoros “Beginner of Doom” and in an attempt to appease the gods they held the funeral games, hence founding the Nemean Games.